Module Hamiltonians

 Arguments

-• address: the starting address.
+- address: the starting address.

-• u: on-site interaction parameter
+- u: on-site interaction parameter

-• v: the next-neighbor interaction
+- v: the next-neighbor interaction

-• t: the hopping strength
+- t: the hopping strength

-• :periodic: usual period boundary condition realising a ring geometry.
+- boundary_conditionThe following values are supported:- :periodic: usual period boundary condition realising a ring geometry.

-• :hard_wall: hopping over the boundary is not allowed.
+- :hard_wall: hopping over the boundary is not allowed.

-• :twisted: like :periodic but hopping over the boundary incurs an additional factor of -1.
+- :twisted: like- :periodicbut hopping over the boundary incurs an additional factor of- -1.

-• θ <: Number: like :periodic and :twisted but hopping over the boundary incurs a factor $\exp(iθ)$ for a hop to the right and $\exp(−iθ)$ for a hop to the left.
-With this choice the Hamiltonian will have a complex eltype whereas otherwise the eltype is determined by the type of the parameters t, u, and v.
+- θ <: Number: like- :periodicand- :twistedbut hopping over the boundary incurs a factor $\exp(iθ)$ for a hop to the right and $\exp(−iθ)$ for a hop to the left.
+With this choice the Hamiltonian will have a complex- eltypewhereas otherwise the- eltypeis determined by the type of the parameters- t,- u, and- v.

-• nothing: nearest neighbour interaction (default), i.e. $f_{j-i} = δ_{j-i,1}$.
+- power: the interaction type.
+The following values are supported:- nothing: nearest neighbour interaction (default), i.e. $f_{j-i} = δ_{j-i,1}$.

-• p<:Number: inverse distance interaction, i.e. $f_{j-i} = (j-i)^{-p}$.
+- p<:Number: inverse distance interaction, i.e. $f_{j-i} = (j-i)^{-p}$.

 See also HubbardRealSpace.